Thrumpton

 chancel windows

-The second and third windows in the chancel were new in 1870 and fitted with plain glass to improve the lighting of the chancel in view of the south facing aspect.
-Both have upper lights having stained glass decoration of angels and one having the addition of a chalice and host, representing the presence of Christ in the Eucharist.
+Both windows have upper lights having stained glass decoration of angels and one having the addition of a chalice and host, representing the presence of Christ in the Eucharist.

 Nave